ICHEC-learn/intro-to-linux/_episodes/04-useful-tools.md

 Once you are on a machine and have multiple people on the same machine, it is important to know that others can access your files.
-By default, you, the machine user and write and edit a file, but everyone else will have read-only priveleges.
+By default, you, the machine user and write and edit a file, but everyone else will have read-only privileges.
 Let's see what this looks like.

 ~~~
 $ ls - lh hamlet.txt
 ~~~
-{: .langauge-bash}
+{: .language-bash}

 ~~~
 -rw-r--r--  1 user  staff  193K 11 Jan 12:00 hamlet.txt